Jocelynshujing/SupplementaryMaterial-TCL-cold-MHW-drivers/initial_results.md

 While on the west (40-90E) and east sides (150-180E), where surface is cold anomaly, MHWs are dominated by TCL-cold types, although SM-cold type is also present in the equatorial Inidna Ocean.
 <img width="3510" height="1524" alt="2010Nov_No287_MHWcluster_distribution" src="https://github.com/user-attachments/assets/dc51b881-e3cc-43c0-9026-26210bd97774" />

+The 2010 November MHW example suggtes that it's not true that all western tropical ocean during lanina are warm at surface.
+Some can be cold at surface, but subsurface gets warm.
+Why?
+Many potential mehcanisms: 1) increased cloud cover reduces the incoming solar radiation, so cools the surface.
+2) increased wind speed enhances the evaporative heat loss and cools the surface.
+3) increased wind stress curl enhances the upwelling and cools the surface. but unlikely since thermocline warming.
+2) Piled warm water deepens the thermocline, makes subsurface warming.

 ## Hypothesis
 Our hypothesis is these thermocline MHWs in the tropical ocean are dominated by thermocline deepening, driven by multiple mechanisms, like local wind-driven downwelling, planetary waves, as well as ocean warm-core eddies.
 These MHWs have a preference of cold surface, which could be linked to co-occurrence of enhanced evaporative surface heat loss driven by increased wind.